SirToffski/WireGuard-Ligase/README.md

   * Similar pre-check as the above was added to the scipt to configure clients only.
   * All bash was updated with a new shebang.
   * New image generated with Carbon-cli instead of a screenshot.
+  * Text colours and styling were added to improve readability.

 ## Disclaimer